diekmann/net-network/README.md

 Many administrators and contributors wish to remain anonymous.
 Thank you very much for your contribution!
-Special thanks to Pieter-Jan Maenhaut, Andreas Korsten, and danrl.
+Special thanks to Pieter-Jan Maenhaut, Andreas Korsten, Markus Schräder ([cryptomagic GmbH](https://www.cryptomagic.eu/)), and danrl.